CDRT/docs/dm/dm_policies.md

 - **Value**: Copy the contents of the Dock Manager ADMX into this field

+?> The **Group Policy Template File** that contains the ADMX can be found under the Dock Manager section on [Lenovo Tools for Administrators](https://support.lenovo.com/solutions/ht037099) page.

 ### **General**

 ### Ask Before Firmware Update